KinFit/KinFit/README.md

 2) HRootAnalyzer object is created.
 User adds fitting tasks to it, defines PIDs of particles to be fitted.

-3)HRootAnalyzer creates the output tree.
+3) HRootAnalyzer creates the output tree.
 Event loop in wich particles are selected according to their PID.
 A DecayBuilder object is created if the minimum of necessary particles for this task is found.

 4) Decaybuilder performs combinatorics, creates a Fitter object, adds the constraint and calls the fitter for each combination